stella-systems/stellanow-sdk-python/README.md

 ## Key Features
 - Automated connection handling (connection, disconnection, and reconnection)
-- Message queuing to handle any network instability
+- Message queuing with configurable overflow strategies to handle network instability
+- Large default queue size (100,000 messages, ~300 MB for metadata-only messages)
+- Configurable overflow handling: drop oldest, drop newest, or raise exceptions for critical data
 - Authentication management (login and automatic token refreshing)
 - Easy interface to send different types of messages
 - Extensibility options for more specific needs
+- Production-ready with robust error handling and validation

 ## Getting Started
 Before you start integrating the SDK, ensure you have a Stella Now account.